ton-community/ton-docs/docs/participate/wallets/contracts.md

 In addition to retaining the previous functionality (v4), the new contract allows you to send up to 255 messages at a time, as well as to make full-fledged gasless transactions (e.g., payment of network fees when transferring USDt in USDt itself) and other features.
 We believe it will enhance the usability and capabilities for TON users.

 :::tip
-In the final version of this technology, users wallets will allow transactions to be initiated by the user but paid for by another contract.
+Wallet V5 wallets allow transactions to be initiated by the user but paid for by another contract.
 Consequently, there will be services (such as [Tonkeeper's Battery](https://blog.ton.org/tonkeeper-releases-huge-update#tonkeeper-battery)) that provide this functionality: they pay the transaction fees in TONs on behalf of the user, but charge a fee in tokens.
-This means they cover the TON fees only for transactions that include a payment to the service.
 :::

 #### UI Preparation and Beta Testing